Global Warming

 Global warming Acceleration

-Dr. Makiko Sato (NASA) Jan.
+Dr. Makiko Sato (NASA GISS) Jan.
 2024

-an abrupt global temperature increase
+Industrial age global warming is extremely rapid- an abrupt global temperature increase

 Global temperatures in the distant past